Gabrielle Davidson

 I am a behavioural ecologist and comparative psychologist with research interests in the ecology of gut microbiome variation in wild animals, and the development and evolution of cognition across species.

-My group manages long-term monitored population of great tits (Parus major) and blue tits (Cyanistes caeruleus) and implements the use of Radio Frequency Identification technology integrated into nest boxes and feeders to autonomously measure cognition and behaviour in the wild.
+My group manages long-term monitored populations of great tits (Parus major) and blue tits (Cyanistes caeruleus) and implements Radio Frequency Identification technology integrated into nest boxes and feeders to autonomously measure cognition and behaviour in the wild.
 My current research focuses on the environmental and social determinants of individual differences in gut microbiome and how the gut microbiome impacts on host cognition across heterogeneous environments.

 My group is inclusive of all races, genders and sexualities.
 I aim to apply practical solutions to achieve a diverse, accessible and inclusive environment across academia, and I am open to learn more about the difficulties of under-represented groups.